dr-joe-wirth/phantasm/docker_build_files/README.md

     # do not set this value below 10
     MAX_LEAVES:int = 50

-    # specify if the number of core genes used to calculat the final tree should be reduced
+    # specify if the number of core genes used to calculate the final tree should be reduced
     #### `True` indicates yes
     #### `False` indicates no
     REDUCE_NUM_CORE_GENES:bool = False